-Are you always scrambling at the last minute to buy gifts for a loved one who’s birthday you forgot?
-You might have forgotten to check your date book, or missed the notification in facebook.
+Are you always scrambling at the last minute to buy gifts for a loved one who’s a birthday you forgot?
+You might have forgotten to check your datebook, or missed the notification on Facebook.
 This functional and decorative event calendar is the solution!

 What’s great about this calendar is that it’s so easy to customize and personalize.
 You can use different colors to represent the gender of the celebrant.
 You can make use of different shapes of tags to indicate if it’s a family member, relative, or a close friend.
 The customization opportunities are limitless.